inesslama/fast_ubuntu/readme.md

-steps to follow and reload
+steps to follow and reload changing git